oconpa/facial_rekog_tute/README.md

 ## Create and Expose API Gateway

+We now need a way to expose the lambda function to the world, we can acomplish this with APIGateway.
+In the AWS Console serach for 'api gateway' or click [here](https://ap-southeast-2.console.aws.amazon.com/apigateway/home?region=ap-southeast-2#/apis).
+In the top right click "Create API".
+There are number of Gateways we can create we will select "REST API" (not don;t accidentally select the REST API private)

 1. Scroll to the top of the lambda to the designer.
 Click **Add Trigger**.

 2. In the trigger configuration select: